oliveiha/bradoquy-games-of-tf/Deep-Dive-Terraform/README.md

 ### Module 8

 A special note about module 8.
 The process has you deploy resources using Jenkins.
 In order to destroy the infrastructure, kick off a build and select *Cancel* during the approval stage.
 Cancelling the process will trigger a destruction of the environment.
 Don't use this process in real life, you'll end up with some very unhappy Ops folks.

-## Certification

-HashiCorp has released the *Terraform Certified Associate* certification.
-You might be wondering if this course fully prepares you for the cert.  **It does not.**  Taking this course along with the [Terraform - Getting Started]((https://app.pluralsight.com/library/courses/terraform-getting-started) course on Pluralsight will meet most of the learning objectives for the certification, but there is no substitute for running the software on your own and hacking away.

 I have coauthored a certification guide which you can find on [Leanpub](https://leanpub.com/terraform-certified/).
 This is an unofficial guide, but I believe in concert with the Pluralsight courses you will be in a good position to sit the exam.